klauer/epics-sumo-mirror/doc/introduction.rst

 support/A/R1.4-1     1.4                2.5
 ==================   ================   ==============================

-For each module that uses module "B" you have to create a new directory with a new version number and rebuild the module.
+For each module that like "A" uses "B" you have to create a new directory with a new version number and rebuild the module.

-With this in mind, these are the problems here:
+These are the problems with this approach:

-- Installing of a new version of a module.
-You have to look at the RELEASE files of all other modules in order to find which modules depend on this one.
+- Changes in the support directory: If you want to install a new version of a module you have to look at the RELEASE files of all other modules in order to find which modules depend on this one.
 All of these have to be rebuild in a new directory.
-In all these cases you have to change the RELEASE file to contain the path of the new version module.
-If the RELEASE file is under version control you even have to commit these changes and give it a tag (at least in darcs VCS).
+In all these cases you have to patch the RELEASE file with the path of the new module version.
+If the RELEASE file is under version control you even have to commit these changes and give it a release tag (at least in darcs VCS).

-- Creation of a new application.
-You probably know what modules your application needs, but what versions to use ?
+- Creating a new application: You probably know what modules your application needs, but what versions should you use ?
 What set of module versions is consistent with each other with respect to module dependencies ?
-Currently you take an existing version and copy the file RELEASE and possibly change it.
+Currently you copy a RELEASE file of another application and try to modify it in a trial and error fashion.

 The solution
 ------------

-The  solution is to create RELEASE files with tools instead of keeping them in the source version control system.
-In your version control you just have a *template* meaning an example for a RELEASE file that gives hints on what modules the current module depends on.
+The solution of these problems is to create RELEASE files with tools instead of keeping them under version control.
+In your version control system you just have a *template* of a RELEASE file that gives hints on what modules you depend on.

-There may be different builds of the same version of a module if one of the modules it depends on have changed.
-So modules are not only distinguished by a version number but also a build name (called *buildtag* here).

-A set of modules that is consistent with respect to versions and dependencies is called a *build*.
-They all have the same *buildtag*.
-A makefile is generated for each build to call the makefiles of all modules in the right order.

-The module specifications and dependency information is kept in a dependency database or DB file.
-Information on builds is kept in a build database or BUILDDB file.
-Both files are `JSON <http://www.json.org>`_ files.
+Information on module versions and module dependencies is held in a dependency database.

+Sets of modules that are *complete* and *consistent* are created by a tool.
+The tool creates a makefile for each set that ensures that modules are compiled in the right order.
+Every set, which is also called a *build*, is identified by a unique name, a *buildtag*.
+Information on builds is stored in a build database.

+Modules reside in directories whose names contain the module version tag and the buildtag.
+A module of the same version may exist in different builds with with different versions of dependency versions.

+Some versions of modules may be part of more than one build in order to reduce compile time and optimize disk space.
+The tool ensures that all builds are still consistent and complete.

+Databases are always files in `JSON <http://www.json.org>`_ format.

 The concept of states
 ---------------------

 In order to distinguish the maturity of modules, dependencies and builds we distinguish 3 different states:

 stable
   Stable means that the item is used in production and is not known to have